dhis2/maps-gl/README.md

 You may also watch the src directory for changes with the command `yarn watch`

 Both of these commands will run the javascript files in the `src` directory through babel to produce both CommonJS and ES Module builds in the `build` directory.

+## Publishing

+Publication is done automatically by a GitHub action for all commits on the `master` branch.
+Commits (including pull-request squashed commits) should follow the [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) guidelines so that the release bot can determine which version to cut - breaking, feature, or bug